Provably Powerful Graph Neural Networks for Directed Multigraphs: Methods

 \subsection{Directed Multigraph Port Numbering}

 People often make multiple transactions to the same account.
 In transaction networks, these are represented as parallel edges.
 To detect fan-in (or fan-out) patterns, a model has to distinguish between edges from the same neighbor and edges from different neighbors.
-Using unique account numbers (or in general node ids) would naturally allow for this.
+Using unique account numbers (or in general node IDs) would naturally allow for this.
 However, using account numbers does not generalize well.
-During training, a model can memorize fraudulent account numbers without learning to identify fraudulent patterns.
-But such an approach will not generalize to unseen accounts.
+During training, a model can memorize fraudulent account numbers without learning to identify fraudulent patterns, but this will not generalize to unseen accounts.

 Instead, we adapt port numbering \citep{sato2019approximation_port_numbers} to directed multigraphs.
-Port numbering assigns IDs to each incident edge at a node.
-This allows a node to identify messages coming across the same edge in consecutive message-passing rounds.
+Port numbering assigns local IDs to each neighbor at a node.
+This allows a node to identify messages coming from the same neighbor in consecutive message-passing rounds.
 To adapt port numbering to directed multigraphs, we assign each directed edge an incoming and an outgoing port number, and edges coming from (or going to) the same node, receive the same incoming (or outgoing) port number.
+Unlike \citet{sato2019approximation_port_numbers}, who attach only the local port numbers at a node to received messages, we attach the port numbers in both directions, i.e., a node sees both the port number it has assigned to a neighbor and the port number that the neighbor has assigned to it.
+This turns out to be crucial for our expressivity arguments.

 Port numbers have been shown to increase the expressivity of GNNs on simple graphs, but message-passing GNNs with port numbers alone cannot even detect 3-cycles in some cases \citep{garg2020generalization_jegelka_ports}.

 In general, the assignment of port numbers around a node is arbitrary.
 A node with $d$ incoming neighbors can assign incoming port numbers in $d!$ ways.
-In order to break this symmetry in our datasets, we use the transaction timestamps to order the incoming (or outgoing) neighbors.
+To break this symmetry in our datasets, we use the transaction timestamps to order the incoming (or outgoing) neighbors.
 In the case of parallel edges, we use the earliest timestamp to decide the order of the neighbors.
 Since timestamps carry meaning in financial crime detection, the choice of ordering is motivated; indeed two identical subgraph patterns with different timestamps can have different meanings.